FSipiano/newbieDictionary/README.md

 A human-readable explanation of how something should work – the way and order that it runs in.
 Pseudocode does not have to follow the rules of any programming language.
 It is a description of what the code in a program is doing so that even non-technical individuals can understand its logic.

 #### PR -
 Stands for 'pull request'.
-Means that you are requesting that the changes or edits you have made be reviewed and eventually merged (in **git*)
+Means that you are requesting that the changes or edits you have made be reviewed and eventually merged (in **git**)
+Also known as MR for 'merge request'

 #### PR -
 Also a marketing term meaning 'Press release'.
 Means anything going out to be published into the wide world for others to see.
 You could create a PR for a PR I suppose...